rlugojr/linkurious-enterprise-manual/Administration/Activating_user_authentification.md

 ![login]](https://raw.githubusercontent.com/Linkurious/linkurious-enterprise-manual/master/screenshots/150.png)

-Enter the login and password of the administrator to log in to Linkurious Enterprise.
+Enter the name (or email address) and password of the administrator to log in to Linkurious Enterprise.